hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > He's not ashamed of trickery or fraud,
 >
-> But has a conscience like a carted b----------d.
+> But has a conscience like a carted b---d.
 >
 > To see Coulon, he knows there is no danger,
 >
 > Who has to London been for years a stranger,
 >
-> But Monsieur Boisgerard might chance go there,
+> But monsieur Boisgerard[^108] might chance go there,
 >
 > (Attracted by professor's bill of fare),

->
+[^108]: Monsieur Boisgerard, a dancer and teacher of unquestionable merit, for many years attached to the Opera House, now master of the Opera School, and second Ballet Master.

 > To analyse this "Royale Académie",
 >
 > And learn if it is what it is said to be.